Evaluation is a major component of the T2A programme’s strategy.

 In 2013 a network of six demonstration projects – described as the T2A Pathway Programme – were developed aimed at testing approaches that take account of maturity and transitions for young adults at key points on the T2A Pathway to demonstrate how services can be developed locally and to illustrate how a ‘whole T2A pathway approach’ to working with 18-25 year olds throughout the criminal justice process can work.
 These projects were led by voluntary sector organisations which already have a track record or an existing project to build on, and were delivered in partnership with statutory agencies.
 These organisations were: Addaction, Advance, PACT (Prison Advice and Care Trust), The Prince’s Trust, Remedi, and Together for Mental Wellbeing.
 The Programme finished in 2017.

-A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects has been carried out by Manchester Metropolitan University, completing in 2017.
-The over-arching aims of the evaluation were to:
+A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects is being carried out by Manchester Metropolitan University, completing in 2018.
+The over-arching aims of the evaluation are to:

-Evaluation also provides robust evidence that will be taken seriously by policy-makers and commissioners at a central and local level.
+Evaluation also provides robust evidence for policy-makers and commissioners at a central and local level.

 The T2A final process evaluation report has been published.
-A costs/benefits analysis report will be published by the end of 2017.
+A reconviction study and a costs/benefits analysis report will be published by the end of 2018.

 Evaluation of pilot projects 2009-2013